Divyesh-Thirukonda/Divy-Extension/README.md

 This is a productivity extension that shows what is on your calendar, what work you have to do that day, and tracks your goals.

-View a demo in DEMO.mp4
+View a demo in DEMO and DEMO_Arduino

 Features:
 - Shows current song playing on your Spotify player